rizac/leaflet-poly-marker/README.md

   pixel and the marker will be zoom independent, i.e. it will not expand/shrink while zooming in/out.
 - Relatively lightweight (when compared to e.g., DivIcon)
-- Partial support for Matplotlib marker syntax: just provide a shortcut symbol to draw the desired Polygon.
-Supported marker symbols are:
+- Easy Polygon definition with no maths: just provide a shortcut symbol (as in Python's Matplotlib) to draw the desired Polygon:
   - `s` square
   - `v` triangle_down
   - `^` triangle_up